How stress affects the body and ways to de-stress

 - Remove anything toxic from your life that you know is contributing to your stress.

-- Deep breathinglet’s unclench the jaw right now, relax your eyebrows and take 3 deep breaths and roll the shoulders back
+- Deep breathing – let’s unclench the jaw right now, relax your eyebrows and take 3 deep breaths and roll the shoulders back